czimm79/MicroTracker.jl/docs/src/index.md

 If you don't know Julia, don't worry.
 It is similar and as easy as Python (I'd argue easier).
 The best learning source is the [Computational Thinking](https://computationalthinking.mit.edu/Spring21/) course from MIT.

 Lastly, the Pluto notebooks included with this package allow you to tinker with established workflows, minimizing the need to reinvent the wheel.

+*This repository is under construction and not ready for use.*